TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 }
 ~~~

 You might be thinking, wouldn't it be just better to save the whole name as a hash code?
-That is true, this would make it unique for each name, but there is a better one which is globally used, which is using a number.
+That is true, this would make it unique for each name, but there is a better one that is globally used, which is using a number.
 There are benefits by using a number as a hash code instead, let's explore them:

 - Firstly we do not save the hash code, the hash code is a calculation to simply find out which bucket (storage) our value will have to go to.
 Think about it as a locker number for example.